javierortizmi/ArtificialIntelligence/README.md

-# ArtificialIntelligince projects and learning
+# Artificial Intelligence projects and learning